 Once the refugees have received a residence permit and moved to the municipality, they are local residents and entitled to the same services as other residents.
-The municipality must ensure that the services it provides are also suitable for refugees.
+The municipality and wellbeing services county must ensure that the services they provide are also suitable for refugees.

 Refugees have been forced to flee persecution and conflict.
 In addition to services that support integration, many of them will need help in areas such as managing trauma.
 However, refugees are a diverse group: they arrive in Finland from various circumstances and have varying support needs and skills.